Causation in Arabic and Islamic Thought

 Averroes’ account of divine causality reflects his position that truth is to be found through correct interpretation of Aristotle, together with correct application of the principles and methods of philosophy.
 According to Averroes, the methods of philosophy are uniquely suited to establish truth (Taylor 2000).
 The role of religion is to transmit that truth to the masses via narrative and metaphor.
 Generally speaking, this position on the relationship between philosophy and religion is shared by other Aristotelians in the Arabic tradition, including al-Fārābī and Avicenna.
 The latter differ from Averroes in that they are less concerned than he is to interpret Aristotle correctly.
 Rather, they adopt Aristotle’s philosophical framework, but feel free to modify it in light of their own discoveries.

-Another aim of Arabic philosophical discussions of final causality is to meet various objections to Aristotelian teleology.
+Arabic philosophical discussions of final causality also aim to meet various objections to Aristotelian teleology.
 Avicenna takes up this challenge with great energy.
 Again, the most developed arguments are found in the Physics and Metaphysics of the Book of Healing.
 In Physics I 13–14, Avicenna attempts to meet to objections derived from Aristotle’s discussion of Ancient materialists, such as Democritus and Empedocles.
 In Metaphysics VI 5, he treats additional objections.
 Perhaps these are of greatest interest.

 One objection asserts as obvious that certain human actions are trivial or purposeless (ʿabath); the example given is playing with one’s beard (Avicenna MH: 220–225).
 This objection challenges the idea that every natural motion has an end or goal.
 The objection is probably derived from Alexander of Aphrodisias, who claims in On Fate that twiddling with toothpicks and touching and pulling one’s hair do not have a cause in the sense of an end (Sharples 1983: 44).
 Against this objection, Avicenna maintains that apparently trivial human actions are motivated by unconscious desire for pleasure, the good of the animal soul (Richardson 2015).
 This argument derives support from Avicenna’s original and influential account of the internal senses, which explains the cognitive bases of such actions (Avicenna ASAN: 43–45, 58–61, 163–69; Black 2000, 2013a).